 Sheridan County Hospital was opened in 1952.
-The facility currently consists of an 18-bed Critical Access Hospital with an attached Rural Health Clinic (Hoxie Medical Clinic) a 35-bed long term care unit and eight (8) assisted living apartments.
+The facility currently consists of an 18-bed Critical Access Hospital with an attached Federally Qualified Health Center (Hoxie Medical Clinic) a 32-bed long term care unit and eight (8) assisted living apartments.

 SCHC is located in Hoxie, KS in northwest Kansas.
 Hoxie is the county seat for Sheridan County.
 Sheridan County is classified as a frontier county and has a population of approximately 2,550 people.
 Hoxie has a population of 1,250.

 A National Health Service Corps Site